Cyber-IV/kyotosuites.com.mx/readme.md

-# Rediseño de página web de: kyotosuites.com.mx
+## Website Redesign of: kyotosuites.com.mx

-El proyecto consiste en un rediseño actualmente (February 2025) de la página que tiene el sitio kyotosuites.com.mx
+The project consists of a redesign currently (February 2025) of the website at kyotosuites.com.mx

-## Descripción
+## Description

-Tiene el objetivo de verse como una mejora del sitio actual contando con:
+It aims to be an improvement over the current site, featuring:

-- Implementación de web responsive
+- Implementation of responsive web design
-- Correcciones visuales de carruseles y su estilo
+- Visual corrections to carousels and their style
-- Posibilidad de reservación online (not implemented yet)
+- Online booking capability (not implemented yet)
-- Uso de una librería de libre uso para el mapa de la localización del lugar
+- Use of a free library for the location map

-## Tecnologías Usadas
+## Technologies Used

-* **Lenguaje de programación:**  HTML5, CSS3, JS
+Programming Language: HTML5, CSS3, JS
-* **Base de datos:** MySQL (not implemented yet)
+Database: MySQL (not implemented yet)
-* **Herramientas:** VS Code, Git, Live Server
+Tools: VS Code, Git, Live Server

-## Instalación
+## Installation
 git clone <url_del_repositorio>